Searches for a registered Library Part in the loaded libraries.

 The Library Part can be referenced by the following criteria:

-• if you leave the ownUnID and docu_Name fields blank, but file_Name is given, the function will search by the name of the library part file
+ownUnIDanddocu_Namefields blank, butfile_Nameis given, the function will search by the name of the library part file - if

 ACAPI_LibPart_Search can also create a virtual reference to a none existing library part (i.e. an index which can be referred to) if the library part has not found in the active libraries and createIfMissing was set true).
 Same effect appears when an opened plan refers to a library part which is not in the active libraries.
 In this case Archicad places a filled circle on the plan where a missing library part is referenced.